eslint/eslint/docs/src/contribute/governance.md

 * Have their work reviewed by TSC members before acceptance into the repository.
 * May label and close issues (see [Manage Issues](../maintain/manage-issues))
 * May merge some pull requests (see [Review Pull Requests](../maintain/review-pull-requests))
-* Are expected to notify the team in Discord if they will be unavailable for more than a few days.
+* May take time off whenever they want, and are expected to post in the `#team` Discord channel when they will be away for more than a couple of days.

 To become a Committer: